 |Years of Experience||Salary|

-For instance, DeAndre Jordan, who has 14 seasons of NBA experience, is reportedly signing a one-year, minimum-salary contract with the Nuggets, who will only be charged $1,836,090 for Jordan’s contract.
+For instance, DeAndre Jordan, who has 14 seasons of NBA experience, has signed a one-year, minimum-salary contract with the Nuggets, who will only be charged $1,836,090 for Jordan’s contract.
 He’ll earn $2,905,851, but the NBA will make up the difference.
 This only applies to one-year contracts, rather than multiyear deals.

 If a player signs a minimum-salary contract after the regular season begins, he’ll earn a prorated portion of the amount listed above.